Cootera/phpLicenseWatcher/README.md

 - Added **Update Servers** button in `servers_admin.php` that triggers `license_util.php` once.
 - Backend in `index.php` extended: live query via `lmstat` and `monitorlm` with DB update logic (2s timeout, fallback).
 - In `details.php`, changed column name **#Cur. avail** → **Total Licenses** and removed redundant license details text.

+# You can find the owner of phpLicenseWatcher at the following link: https://github.com/phpLicenseWatcher/phpLicenseWatcher